 Direction

-Mark Donaldson is a recognised authority in active noise control and a proven business leader with over 20 years of experience in audio technology and embedded systems.
-As founder and CEO of SoundChip SA, he pioneered advanced ANC solutions across silicon, software, and acoustics, growing the company into a global leader before its acquisition by DSP Group, now part of Synaptics.
-At Sonexos, Mark sets the company’s strategic direction and leads its growth, driving the commercialisation of its groundbreaking Plasmapanel® technology for advanced noise control in automotive, industrial, and consumer markets.
-He holds First Class Honours and Master’s degrees (with Distinction) in Mechanical Engineering and Digital Signal Processing from the University of Auckland.
-His contributions to the technology sector have earned him several accolades, including recognition by Unlimited and the EY Entrepreneur of the Year Award in Technology.
+Mark Donaldson is a recognised authority in active noise control with over 20 years of experience in audio technology and embedded systems.
+As founder and CEO of SoundChip SA, he pioneered advanced solutions across silicon, software, and acoustics, building the company into a global leader before its acquisition by DSP Group, now part of Synaptics.
+At Sonexos, he leads the commercialisation of its plasma-based solutions for advanced noise control in automotive, industrial, and consumer markets.
+He holds First Class Honours and Master’s degrees (with Distinction) in Mechanical Engineering and Digital Signal Processing from the University of Auckland and has been recognised by Unlimited and the EY Entrepreneur of the Year Award in Technology.

-Andrea Onetti is a seasoned executive with over 30 years of experience in the audio semiconductor and MEMS industries, combining deep technical expertise with proven leadership in global operations and supply chains.
-As Executive Vice President and General Manager at STMicroelectronics, he led the company’s global business in audio ICs, MEMS microphones, sensor platforms, and audio signal processing.
-His expertise spans low-power analog and digital signal processing, MEMS sensors, RF, and digital audio amplification.
-At Sonexos, Andrea serves as Chief Operating Officer, leading global manufacturing and commercialization, driving the industrialization of Plasmapanel® technology, and expanding production through advanced manufacturing processes and strategic partnerships.
-He holds a Master’s degree in Electronic Engineering from the University of Pavia, Italy.
+Andrea Onetti is a seasoned executive with over 30 years of experience in the audio semiconductor and MEMS industries, combining deep technical expertise with strong leadership in global operations.
+As Executive Vice President at STMicroelectronics, he led the company’s global business in audio ICs, MEMS microphones, sensors, and signal processing.
+His background spans low-power analog and digital design, MEMS sensors, RF, and audio amplification.
+At Sonexos, Andrea leads manufacturing and commercialisation, advancing the industrialisation of its Plasmapanel and Plasmadrive technologies and scaling production through advanced processes and strategic partnerships.
+He holds a Master’s degree in Electronic Engineering from the University of Pavia.

 Dr. Stanislav Sergeev is a leading expert in advanced acoustics and plasma physics.
 He holds bachelor’s and master’s degrees from the Moscow Institute of Physics and Technology (MIPT), focusing on cold atmospheric plasma applications.
 He began his career at Schlumberger, working on acoustics-based oil well monitoring technologies.
 Stanislav earned his PhD at EPFL in Switzerland, where he introduced the concept of plasmacoustic metalayers—a novel approach to sound control using ionised air interactions.
 His pioneering work, recognised by the ABB Research Award, has been published in leading journals, including the Nature portfolio.
 In 2023, he joined Sonexos to lead the development of plasmacoustic sound control technologies and holds multiple patents in the field.

 Dr. Ben Skelton is an experienced technology leader with over 25 years in the automotive, industrial, and consumer electronics sectors.
-He specialises in commercialising emerging technologies, with a strong focus on strategic product development and operational excellence.
-As co-founder of SoundChip SA, Ben helped develop advanced audio solutions and production systems for global markets, leading to the company’s acquisition by DSP Group.
-He later served as Chief Applications Architect at DSP Group, aligning software development with next-generation audio product strategies.
-At Sonexos, Ben provides strategic guidance on product innovation, software engineering, and product industrialisation.
-He holds a doctorate in engineering and is known for his hands-on approach to driving sustainable commercial success through data-driven decision-making and technology integration.
+He specialises in bringing emerging technologies to market, combining strategic product development with operational discipline.
+As co-founder of SoundChip SA, he led the creation of advanced audio solutions and production systems adopted by global OEMs, culminating in the company’s acquisition by DSP Group, now part of Synaptics.
+He later served as Chief Applications Architect at DSP Group, aligning software and system design with next-generation audio strategies.
+At Sonexos, Ben guides product innovation, software engineering, and industrialisation.
+He holds a doctorate in Engineering from the University of Canterbury.

 Jonathan Beuchat is a Swiss finance and investment professional specialising in the strategic growth and financial structuring of high-potential startups.
 He is the founder of Close Ventures, a firm dedicated to supporting entrepreneurs in fundraising, financial planning, and strategic exits.
 Jonathan also co-founded DYN Group, a leading provider of accounting, finance, tax, and insurance services, helping startups implement lean financial management solutions.
 Fluent in English, French, and Spanish, he brings a global perspective and a pragmatic, results-driven approach.
 At Sonexos, Jonathan applies his expertise in finance, investment strategy, and corporate governance to support the company’s growth and long-term success.